ESCOBEDO COUNSELING SERVICES

 My family loves the outdoors, and we enjoy camping and long drives in the beautiful Rocky Mountains.
 I also enjoy traveling— my Zen is finding a great beach to relax and unwind.

-Education & Training
+Education & License

 • Bachelors of Arts, Psychology (2008) Metropolitan State College of Denver